xbokmd/plastilinn/docs/xBoK/sections/Organization_values.md

   - the principles, beliefs, and attitudes that guide the behavior and decision-making of a business and its stakeholders.
 - ## 📰 Content type
   - Content is of type list
-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If business values is defined as :the principles, beliefs, and attitudes that guide the behavior and decision-making of a business and its stakeholders., What could it be?What is the overall mission of our startup?
-  How does our mission align with the goals and values of our target market?
-  How can we ensure that our mission is effectively communicated to our customers and stakeholders?
-  Are there any potential challenges or obstacles that could hinder us from fulfilling our mission?
-  How will the achievement of our mission contribute to the long-term success and sustainability of our startup?
 - ## 📖 Description
   In business modeling, the concept of "organization values" refers to the core principles or standards that guide a company's actions and decisions.
 These values are deeply ingrained in the company's culture and serve as a compass for its behavior, shaping its interactions with stakeholders, its approach to business, and its overall identity.